Tutorial for Better Photos by Don O. Thorpe SHARP IMAGES |

 Getting sharp focused photos these days is a lot easier than the old days of manual focus.
 But there can be times when an auto-focus camera falters.
 This usually happens when the subject is very soft or mono-toned and the focusing mechanism can't determine where to focus.
 SOLUTION

-A word of warning: Be careful to aim your focusing spot (usually in the center of the viewfinder) at the subject you are photographing.
+A word of warning: Be careful to aim your focusing spot (usually the center of the digital image) at the main subject you are photographing.
 Sometimes when shooting a couple the focusing spot might be aimed at the background behind them -- which puts the couple out of focus.
 CAMERA MOVEMENT PROBLEMS

 SOLUTIONS